After my mother’s fall, she became very depressed. She lost her job and was in terrible pain.

 I watched her like a hawk, I knew things were not right.
 She was taking a lot of pain pills.
 She was difficult, unable to cope.

-After one of her bouts with the depression of her situation, she ran in the bathroom with a bottle of pills, locked the door and downed them all.
+After one of her bouts of depression due to her situation, she ran in the bathroom with a bottle of pills, locked the door and downed them all.
 By the time I broke in, she had taken them all, so I had to call 911.

 I ordered her stomach pumped for the first time at age 14.